CDSoft/FizzBuzz/fizzbuzz.md

 # Fizzbuzz

-Fizzbuzz is a concrete exemple of the usage of LuaX/upp/pandoc/panda to specify and test a software.
+Fizzbuzz is a concrete example of the usage of LuaX/upp/pandoc/panda to specify and test a software.

 ## Specification